terascope/standard-assets/docs/operations/data_generator.md

 # data_generator

 A reader like processor that generates sample data.
-The default data generator creates randomized data fitting the format listed below or it can use a custom schema from the [mocker-data-generator](https://github.com/danibram/mocker-data-generator) package to create custom data.
+The default data generator creates randomized data fitting the format listed below.
+It can also use a custom schema using the [mocker-data-generator](https://github.com/danibram/mocker-data-generator) package to create custom data.

 ## Usage